The dga of planar loops when $2n=4$: Abstract

 \section{Abstract}

-The dga of planar loops was introduced in recent work of the author, Boyd, Randal-Williams, and Sroka, where a minimal model for it was given.
-This dga enjoys two natural `reflection' involutions.
-In the first nontrivial case, $2n=4$, we give a new model which incorporates these involutions, as well as a more explicit description of the existing model.
+The dga of planar loops is a pictorial chain complex introduced in a recent paper of the author, Boyd, Randal-Williams, and Sroka, where a minimal model for it was given.
+In the first nontrivial case, $2n=4$, we give a new model which incorporates two natural `reflection' involutions, as well as a more explicit description of the existing model.